dellarabica/exos-sofip/README.md

 # Exercices
- just a backup for my school work in case i delete them
+Ignore this repo pls, it's just a backup